skydive-project/skydive/README.md

 the network infrastructure.

 Skydive agents collect topology informations and flows and forward them to a central agent for further analysis.
-All the informations a stored in an Elasticsearch database.
+All the informations are stored in an Elasticsearch database.

 Skydive is SDN-agnostic but provides SDN drivers in order to enhance the